jeka-dev/demo-project-springboot-headless/README.md

 This repository showcases how [JeKa](https://jeka.dev) can create native Docker images **effortlessly**, from a Spring Boot application.

-We'll also detail how to create a *distrolless* image for running your native applications.
+We'll also detail how to create *distrolless* images (more compact and secured) for running your native applications.

 > *Note:* The entire demo can be executed on Windows, macOS or Linux.